-This potato salad recipe (mayo free!) is simple to make yet extraordinary in flavor!
-Made with a vibrant herb vinaigrette (and not a drop of mayonnaise in sight), this crowd-pleasing no mayo potato salad will become your go-to side dish recipe for every occasion!
-Can be served warm, cold or at room temperature.
+This no mayo potato salad recipe is incredibly simple to make, yet extraordinary in flavor!
+Featuring tender baby potatoes tossed with crisp veggies and a vibrant herb vinaigrette (without a drop of mayonnaise in sight), this crowd-pleasing herb potato salad will become your go-to side dish for every occasion!
+Best of all, you can serve this potato dish warm, cold, or at room temperature.
 (Dairy-free, Gluten-free, Paleo, Vegetarian, Vegan)

-If you are a regular around here you already know I prefer a mayo-less version of creamy salads, as seen here – orzo salad.
+If you are a regular around here you already know I prefer a mayo-less version of creamy salads, as seen here with this pea and pasta salad and orzo salad.
 Don’t get me wrong, I will eat mayonnaise-based salads from time to time!
-I simply favor vinaigrette, yogurt, hummus or other non-mayo salads where the ingredients really get a chance to shine!
+I simply favor vinaigrette, yogurt, hummus, or other non-mayo salads where the ingredients really get a chance to shine!

 However, my better half is a die-hard lover of creamy, heavy, mayo-laden salads.
 Obviously, it came as no shock when he was (more than) a little hesitant to try this mayo-free herb potato salad.
 But, truth be told, he absolutely loved this version as much as the traditional, creamy one!
 And, by ‘loved it’ I mean he ate this potato salad for 4 days straight and then asked me to make him more.
 I’m definitely calling that a huge win!